letsencrypt/acme-spec/draft-barnes-acme.md

 ~~~~~~~~~~

 The CSR encodes the client's requests with regard to the content of the certificate to be issued.
-The CSR MUST contain at least one extensionRequest attribute {{RFC2985}} requesting a subjectAltName extension, containing the requested identifiers.
+The CSR MUST indicate the requested identifiers, either in the commonName portion of the requested subject name, or in an extensionRequest attribute {{RFC2985}} requesting a subjectAltName extension.

 The values provided in the CSR are only a request, and are not guaranteed.
 The server or CA may alter any fields in the certificate before issuance.
 For example, the CA may remove identifiers that are not authorized for the account key that signed the request.